Wedding Photography at Arnos Vale Cemetery, Bristol

 - Holds up to 100 guests throughout the day and 120 in the evening.

-- Various seasonal menu options are available from buffets, to a full sit-down meal.
+- Various seasonal menu options, from buffets to a full sit-down meal, are available.

 The pillars outside the Spielman Centre provide a great arrival experience for the bride as the day begins.

 The bridesmaids enter through the grand doors at the beginning of the wedding ceremony.
-I’m always sure to photograph a nice sequence of the bridal procession up the aisle.
+I always photograph a nice sequence of the bridal procession up the aisle.

-From the back of the Spielman Centre as the groom sees his bride for the first time.
+From the back of the Spielman Centre, the groom sees his bride for the first time.
 Although I still use a little fill-flash to brighten the shadows, those large leaded windows provide excellent light for your wedding photography.

 Helpful to Know About Arnos Vale Weddings

-- Dedicated wedding coordinator Buffy, along with her team, will see you through every step of the way.
+- Dedicated wedding coordinator Buffy and her team will see you through every step of the way.

-- The venue is very photography friendly, and the weddings team are keen that your photographer is kept informed and able to take the very best shots throughout the day.
+- The venue is very photography-friendly, and the wedding team are keen to keep your photographer informed and able to take the very best shots throughout the day.

 - There are no restrictions on where you can go on-site, either for a walk with guests or for your wedding photography.